Exaga/SAREPO_theme/README.md

 ```

 ### Notes ###
+* This SAREPO_theme is highly configurable - it all depends on how much time and effort one wants to dedicate to customizing it.
-* When browsing the directory tree the "Index of: ./path/of/dir" can be clicked on and used for navigation.
+* When browsing via the directory tree, the "Index of ./**path**/**of**/**dir**" elements can be clicked on and used for navigation.
-* When using the search function a "Home" icon appears at the top of the screen which can be clicked on to take you back to the main index page.
+* While using the search function, a "Home" icon appears at the top of the screen which can be clicked on to take you back to the main index page.